 Find out what data we store about you

-The Data Protection Act gives you the right to find out what information we store about you.
-To find out what information we hold you will need to complete a subject access request form, each request has a statutory charge of £10.
-Full details of the request process and how to pay for the service is included in the subject access request form.
+GDPR gives you a number of rights including the right to find out what information we store about you.
+To find out what information we hold about you we will need you to complete a subject access request form to ensure we provide you with exactly what you need.
+Full details of the request process is included in the subject access request form.

 We may ask you to provide proof of identity before we release the data to you.

-If the documents you require include information about other people (third parties), we may edit this out.
+If the documents you require include information about other people (third parties), we may redact this.